futtetennista/futtetennista.github.io/pages/imprint.markdown

 ##### Credits
 This website is it's built with [Hakyll](https://jaspervdj.be/hakyll/).
 The theme is a port of the [Materialize Jekill](https://github.com/mumuxme/materialize-jekyll/) theme developed by [mumuxme](https://github.com/mumuxme).
-The materail icons are taken from [Material Design Icons](https://materialdesignicons.com/).
+The material icons are taken from [Material Design Icons](https://materialdesignicons.com/).
 Blog source and code files licensed under the [MIT license](/LICENSE.html), all rights reserved for content (everything else).